julianbautista/ztf_stamps/README.md

  `python bin/ztf_merge_metadata.py --meta-dir metatables --outname ZTF_bigtable.csv `

-2. Download the data from a metadata table.
+## 2. Download images

+ From the metadata, we can proceed to downloading the corresponding images.

  First login into a computing node (not a login node)

  `qlogin  -P P_lsst -l ct=15:00:00,vmem=10000M`